Timeline of Responses to Homophobia and Transphobia in sport

 FIRST: Major sport world governing body commits to end homophobia

-World Rugby was the first world governing body to sign a formal commitment to ‘eliminate’ homophobia and agreed work closely with, and consult, International Gay Rugby (an international rugby organization) on LGBT issues.
+World Rugby was the first world governing body to sign a formal commitment to ‘eliminate’ homophobia and agreed work closely with, and consult, International Gay Rugby (an international rugby organization).

 FIRST: American governing body signs homophobia commitment